 I have taught all levels from pre-K through adult education.
-This will be my 9th year at Thompson Middle and my 12th year in Shelby county.
+This will be my 10th year at Thompson Middle and my 13th year in Shelby County.
 I previously taught at Oak Mountain Intermediate and Elementary schools and in Pell City, Hoover City, and Huntsville City schools in Alabama, as well as Temple Middle School in Carroll County, Georgia.

 I love Art and I love to teach!

 Mountain Brook High School

 Birmingham-Southern College Bachelor of Fine Arts in Painting